mroberts1/dokoissho.sdf.org/source/_posts/2018-07-26-blitzmax-file-loading.md

 A few days ago I was trying to track down a performance issue in a project that loads and parses JSON.
-I wrote a couple of benchmarks in different languages to see if it was a language issue, a library issue or something else entirely.
+I wrote a couple of benchmarks in different languages to see if it was a language issue, a library issue, or something else entirely.

 One thing that stood out was my BlitzMax test was parsing quickly, but it took an age to load the initial data.